What Judaism-Based Addiction Treatments Exist?

 Judaism and Substance Abuse

-In some instances, practitioners of Judaism with substance abuse issues may become alienated from their peers due to some longstanding myths associated with substance abuse in the Jewish community.
-These myths include:
+In some instances, practitioners of Judaism with substance use issues may become alienated from their peers due to some longstanding myths associated with substance use in the Jewish community.
+These myths include the following:

-Nonetheless, research studies indicate that nearly 20 percent of individuals of the Jewish faith have a family history of addictive behaviors.
-In Israel, there is about a 13 percent lifetime prevalence rate of addiction, relatively consistent with the rates of substance abuse from many other industrialized countries.
+Nonetheless, research studies indicate that nearly 20% of individuals of the Jewish faith have a family history of addictive behaviors.
+In Israel, there is about a 13% lifetime prevalence rate of addiction, relatively consistent with the rates of substance use from many other industrialized countries.3

 Substance Abuse Treatment That Melds with Judaism

-Some Judaism-based recovery programs incorporate principles directly from the Torah or other aspects of the religion into the program, such as utilizing core values like:
+Some Judaism-based recovery programs incorporate principles directly from the Torah or other aspects of the religion into the program, such as utilizing core values such as: